 The Freedom to Marry Movement achieved rapid success when they shifted from a narrative centring ‘rights’ to a narrative centring ‘love’.
-This new narrative emotionally resonated with millions of ordinary people across the political spectrum and tapped into their underlying values and beliefs.
+This narrative shift emotionally resonated with millions of ordinary people across the political spectrum and tapped into their underlying values and beliefs.
 The adoption of this narrative led to a rapid shift of public opinion in favour of Gay Marriage.
 In our narrative work, we are following expert methodologies to devise a narrative which can have this impact for the cause of animal freedom.
 We expect a powerful and persuasive narrative for animal freedom will shift away from veganism as a political identity and instead centre nonhuman animals, their lives, their resistance, and their deserved freedoms – with a view towards changing the laws and structures of society.

 We plan to build a social movement which is welcoming of a broad and diverse range of people across the political spectrum, where individuals can become empowered, unleash their creativity, and collaborate effectively.
 We seek to build an environment of mutual support and care to enable sustained resistance throughout challenges.
-We seek to embody nonviolence and show care and respect for all, seeing the potential to persuade and form alliances with even our biggest opponents.
-We need a movement which understands deeply that this is the animals’ movement, and that ultimately we are accountable to them.
+We seek to embody nonviolence, showing care and respect for all, seeing the potential to persuade and form alliances with even our biggest opponents.
+We need a movement which understands deeply that this movement is the animals, and that ultimately we are accountable to them.
 We also need to respect one another, and to recognise the value of different strategies and approaches to animal freedom.
-We see that building a strong culture is half of the work of an effective movement and so we give it the attention it is due.
+We see that building a strong culture is half of the work as an effective movement and so we give it the attention it is due.

 Impactful movements like Serbia’s Otpor! and Extinction Rebellion have shown that to engage in movement building work effectively, organisations need to undergo a paradigm shift in the way they work, a shift that involves distributing power to enable thousands of volunteers to assume responsibility and take action.
 Animal Think Tank are drawing on best-practice to design organisational structures that will enable thousands of people to participate in this movement, drawing on organising systems like Sociocracy, Swarm and Open Source.